axiom-data-science/usher/README.md

 (re-)organize files in a source monitored directory to a target destination directory.

 Source files are mapped to destination files using mappers.
-Mappers can be written directory in go or in any scriping language and called as an external executable.
+Mappers can be written directly in go or in any scriping language and called as an external executable.
 See External Mappers below for more details.

 ## Features